spk121/guile-gi/README.md

 GLib, and WebKit2 -- by generating a Scheme API from the GObject Introspection information provided by those libraries.

-This is pre-alpha code.
-It barely works.
-The API is in flux.
+This is alpha code.
+It is barely documented.
+The API may not be stable.

 Guile GI has two primary components.

-* `(gi)` aka `gi.scm`: a guile module that provides functionality to generate Scheme API from GObject typelib files
+* The `gi` scheme modules: guile modules that provide functionality to dynamically generate Scheme API from GObject typelib files

 * `libguile-gi.so` or `libguile-gi.dll`: a compiled module that
   contains glue code to interface with GObject

 To create bindings, use the `use-typelibs` syntax found in the `(gi)` library.

 For the moment, the docs are at [spk121.github.io/guile-gi](https://spk121.github.io/guile-gi/)